master-hax/compose-wireguard-ipfs/README.md

 1. put your `wg0.conf` file into `./openvpn`
 1. run `docker-compose up`

-if everything works correctly, go-ipfs should be running behind Wireguard!
+if everything works correctly, go-ipfs should be running behind your VPN!

 the IPFS web UI should be accessible at http://localhost:5001/webui